100% (Sonic Youth song)

-"100%" is a song by American rock band Sonic Youth from their seventh studio album Dirty (1992).
-It was released as the lead single from the album in July 1992, by DGC.
+"100%" is a song by the American rock band Sonic Youth from their seventh studio album, Dirty (1992).
+It was released as the lead single from the album on June 29, 1992, by DGC Records.
 Written by Sonic Youth, the song discusses the murder of Joe Cole, a friend of the band who was killed in an armed robbery on December 19, 1991.

 Recording

 The song was recorded and produced in early 1992 at Magic Shop in New York City by Butch Vig and Sonic Youth.
 Vig also engineered the song, with assistance from Edward Douglas.

 Critical reception

 Greg Kot of the Chicago Tribune praised the song's "garage-rock power chords", in addition to designating it as "a great single".
 Dele Fadele of NME said the song "sets the tone perfectly for Dirtys loving seedy, political and romantic take on classic rock n roll - an Exile On Main Street for the '90s".
 Scott Hreha of Pitchfork spoke positively of the confrontational lyrical content of "100%", describing the song, alongside "JC", as "elegiac tributes to murdered friends".
 Uncut praised the radio-friendly nature of the song, referring to it as "contagious grunge-pop".